FORUM CLUB HANDBALL – HEART OF THE GAME

 1. EHFM Men’s Club Board deputies 0

-The 2-3 Men’s Club Board deputies are to be appointed by the FCH Board.
+The 2-3 Men’s Club Board deputies are to be appointed by the FCH Board at later stage in order to have a balanced representation of interests.

 An Election Supervisor must be appointed by the outgoing Board to oversee the conduct of the election.
 The Election Supervisor must not be a candidate as Board member.
 The Election Supervisor may, in writing delegate any powers or responsibilities to any person or organisation other than a candidate.